rakvat/transform-social.org/content/en/texts/economics_faq.md

 <a class="anchor" name="too_egoistic"></a>
 ## [Aren't humans too egoistic for anarchist economies?](#too_egoistic)

-No. There is a lot of research, proving the theory of the homo oeconomicus, the idea that humans are always striving for their personal benefit, wrong.
+No. There is a lot of research, proving the theory of the homo oeconomicus, the idea that humans are always striving for their personal benefit, is wrong.
 Kropotkin's "Mutual Aid: A Factor of Evolution" is about the importance of cooperation and reciprocity in animal and human societies.
 Axelrod's mathematical proof via simulations of the repeated prisoner's dilemma finds cooperative strategies most successful.
 Martin A. Nowak and Michael Tomasello also confirm the importance of cooperation in the evolution of humans.
 It's rather the other way around: the behavior of the homo oeconomicus is both beneficial to capitalism and created by capitalism (see e.g. Jonathan Aldred: "Licence to be Bad: How Economics Corrupted Us").

 <a class="anchor" name="universal_unit_of_account"></a>